ole00/afterburner/README.md

 (also works on Win32/64, Mac OSX64), and requires serial connection to Arduino UNO, which does the programming of the GAL chip.

+**Update: ver.0.6.2 added experimental support for PEEL18CV8.
+An dapter is required to program PEEL devices because of their non-trivial programming voltages.
+The adapter is located in the gerbers and design directories.
+Do not attempt to program the PEEL device on Afterburner without the adapter!
+PEEL devices do not seem to have a way to identify them, therefore the 'i' command is not supported.**

+**Excerciser adapter was added to the collection of Afterburner adapters.
+The adapter helps to develop and debug the PLD desgins on GAL/PEEL ICs.
+See Discussions for more information.**

 **Update: ver.0.6.0 added experimental support for ATF1502AS and ATF1504AS.
 Only identify, erase and write commands are supported.
 Read function is unsupported.
 Verification is usually done automatically - it is a part of the .xsvf JTAG file